iggalot/SimpleClientServer/README.md

 # SimpleClientServer
-A simple TCP/IP C# client-server
+A simple TCP/IP C# client-server -- to be used in Pharm2U and Othello applications (among others)